kerrycull/content-ops-starter/content/pages/blog/gaming-influencers-marketing.md

       text: ''
       color: text-dark
     subtitle: Say Hi!
-    text: >
+    text: |
-      Have a project in mind or just want to explore how we can work together?
+      Want to learn more about how we can help?
-      Drop us a message and our team will get back to you within one business day.
-We're here to turn your ideas into impact.
     actions: []
     media:
       type: FormBlock